felilo/SUICoordinator/README.md

     /// Defines possible deep link paths for the application.
     /// These raw string values would typically match URL schemes or notification payloads.
     /// - `home`: Represents a path to a home-like view, potentially within a tab, to present a detents sheet.
-    /// - `tabCoordinator`: Represents a path to present a `CustomTabCoordinator` modally. enum DeepLinkPath: String {
+    /// - `tabCoordinator`: Represents a path to present a `DefaultTabCoordinator` modally. enum DeepLinkPath: String {
         case home = "home" // Example: "yourapp://home" or a notification payload "home" case tabCoordinator = "tabs-coordinator" // Example: "yourapp://tabs/coordinator"